 People who have fulminant hepatitis typically develop the symptoms seen in viral hepatitis.
 Then they rapidly develop severe, often life-threatening liver failure.
 This can happen within hours, days, or sometimes weeks.

-- No medicine can reverse fulminant hepatitis.
-People who have fulminant hepatitis need to be hospitalized in an intensive care unit so they can be cared for until their condition becomes more stable.
+No medicine can reverse fulminant hepatitis.
+People who have it need to be hospitalized in an intensive care unit.
+While there, they can be cared for until their condition becomes more stable.
 For some people, a liver transplant is the only lifesaving option.
 People younger than age 40 who have fulminant hepatitis are more likely to recover than older adults or people who have chronic liver disease.

-- Depending on the cause of the fulminant hepatitis, about 40 to 70 out of 100 people recover without receiving major treatment.1
+Depending on the cause of the fulminant hepatitis, about 40 to 70 out of 100 people recover without major treatment.footnote 1